FullDome Motion Control

 With these immersive formats, we have the opportunity to fly and land in different bodies of the Solar System, drive the Lunar Rover or the Martian Rover Perseverance or visit the International Space Station, taking control at all times and choosing what actions we want to perform.
 And the most amazing thing: we can give the command and control to the spectators so that the experience is intensely participatory!

-“With this spectacular format, we want to show the great story, from its origins to the present, so that the public can travel and interact with the universe.”
+“With this spectacular format, we want to show the great story, from its origins to the present, so that the public can travel and interact with the Cosmos.”

 Currently, we have 9 contents in FMC that revolutionise digital spaces oriented to the teaching of astronomy and space.
 Now, we can go further and talk about Astronautics, Meteorology, Oceanography, History of Life, and the Universe.